Korfi8267/Interstate/README.md

 ### Packages (unfinished)
 The Packages page will be a bit small, really only hosting iOffice and perhaps a collage of images I've taken.
 As I make more projects or collages, they will show up here for download.

-### Contact (unfinished)
+### Contact
-The Contact page will host ways you can find me, such as my twitter, my discord, and more.
-It will also include my profile icon for funsies.
+The Contact page will host a few ways where you can find me, as well as info for each method describing the purpose of each.
+Depending on what you want do do, please choose wisely.

 ## Known Issues
 ### Mobile NavBar being nonfunctional